 At William Reynolds Primary School, we want our pupils to be enthusiastic, engaged and challenged and to develop their ability to use and understand another language.

-Our three principle aims for French are for children to:
+Our four principle aims for French – from the National Curriculum in England - are for all pupils to:

 We believe that learning a Modern Foreign Language helps to prepare our pupils for life in modern Britain and provides them with the skills to participate in further education, work and other activities that are carried out in languages other than English.

 The core of our Modern Foreign Languages curriculum is the National Curriculum for England which is supported by the Primary Languages Network and the use of Widgits.
 The Ofsted research review for languages (June 2021) explained that learning a language helps to equip pupils with the knowledge and cultural capital they need to succeed in life.

 The curriculum has been specifically sequenced in a logical progression to ensure that new knowledge and skills build on what has been taught before: Year 3 to Year 6.
 This enables our pupils to know more and remember more.
 End points are identified for each year group through a whole school French progression plan.
 The sequence develops pupils’ linguistical skills over time; we use the basis of the 3 Pillars (phonics, grammar and vocabulary) to aid progression in speaking, listening, reading and writing in French.

 All pupils in key stage 2 participate in six units of French throughout the year.
 Pupils access at least 30 minutes per week of taught French where they apply the 3 pillars to speak, listen, read and write.